Samvit-Kini/Samvit_BSE_Portfolio/index.md

 # Ball Tracking Robot
-The ball tracking robot, is a motor driven robot that is able to track a ball.
-It is controlled by the Raspberry Pi, which I can send instructions to other components through.
-The robot is able to track,
+The ball-tracking robot is a motor-driven robot that can track a ball.
+It is controlled by the Raspberry Pi, which I can use to send instructions to other components.
+The robot is able to track any red objects using contour detection and masks to isolate the ball.
+In addition to this, I made the robot capable of avoiding any obstacles in its path to the ball.

 <!--HTML You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 HTML